jasonbayton/11ty/_src/blog/2026/04/android-enterprise-lands-on-android-xr.md

 ## What management is available?

 The documentation confirms management is based on the **fully managed device** mode.
-No work profile, no COPE, no BYOD - just fully managed.
+No work profile, so no COPE _or_ BYOD, just fully managed.
 Given the form factor and the current state of the ecosystem, this makes sense.
 XR headsets are far more likely to be company-owned, purpose-deployed devices than personal BYOD kit.
 At least for now (this guy notwithstanding).

 EMMs can use either AMAPI or a custom DPC.
 The validation requirements are adapted from the standard mobile fully managed set, with some thoughtful changes that reflect the XR form factor.